edchelstephens/docker-for-web-developers/NOTES.md

 ## docker-compose.yml

 - a service configuration file, just a yml file with configuration for docker, just a normal text file with instructions that we can run thru the docker build process

+## Docker Compose Workflow

+docker-compose.yml -> Docker Compose Build -> Docker Images that get's run as containers which are now called Services